soumilshah1995/Efficient-and-Secure-Architecture-for-uploading-IoT-Sensor-Data-to-AWS-IoT-Core-can-Scale-up-to-100-/README.md

 In This Blog I will Introduce a Efficient Architecture to Upload IoT Sensor Data on AWS IoT Core.
 Well this Architecture uses Facade Design Pattern and Singleton Design Pattern and to Make it more efficient I have used Slots in Python.

-# Complete Tutorial with ScreenShots is in PDF file Please read the PDF to Learn How to upload Data on AWS IoT COre with Python SDK()

 ## Authors